June-Skeeter/Micromet.py/Readme.md

 # Creating a New Application

-1. Create a new folder in Micromet.py/Python
+1. Create a new folder in Micromet.py

-2. Create a new virtual environment following the steps outlined above, **without** installing the requirements.txt

-3. Write your code and install any necessary packages.  **Make sure** you work in a .venv
+2. Write your code and install any necessary packages.  **Make sure** you work in the .venv

-4. Write a README.md file :D
+3. Write a README.md file :D

-5. Push to you own branch of Micromet.py on github
+4. Push to you own branch of Micromet.py on github

 # Updating Existing Applications

-If any new packages are installed in a given application and you plan to push it to github, you can update the "requirements.txt" file with this command from within the application folder:
+If any new packages are installed for a given application and you plan to push it to github, you can update the "requirements.txt" file with this command from within the MicrometPy folder:

     pip freeze > requirements.txt